 Any information you can give us about the accident will help with your case.
-During your call with us, we’ll let you know if we think you have a claim, and should you wish to continue, we’ll transfer you to an appropriate no win no fee solicitor.
+During your call with us, we’ll discuss your options and should you wish to continue, we’ll transfer you to an appropriate solicitor

 Your solicitor will then guide you and your family through the process of making a claim and complete most of the paperwork on your behalf, leaving you with time to focus on recovering from your loss.

 If you’re ready to contact us, you can call us free on 1300 106 107 or fill out our form for a callback.
 These are typically within 30 minutes during business hours.